-With Lin understandably not keen on the idea that her new new husband wanted to spend all his spare time rowing again, Jim came up with a solution.
+With Lin understandably not keen on the idea that her new husband wanted to spend all his spare time rowing again, Jim came up with a solution.
 “At that point I genuinely didn’t even know that you rowed backwards,” Lin remembers.
 “I’d taken no interest in his sport, as he hadn’t really taken an interest in mine.
 But one day he said to me, ‘You know, you’re strong, you’re fit, you could row if you wanted.’
 And I said, ‘But I don’t like the water and I don’t like hard work.
 Why would I want to work as hard as you do, you’re manic?’
 He replied, ‘Well you could go to the Olympics and if you do, I’ll give in and we can have a dog.'”
 For animal-loving Lin, this was a key concession.
 “So the next day I went to the boathouse at Duke’s Meadows,” she continues.
 Her aim was to investigate St George’s Ladies RC, and she was welcomed in by the first person she met there.
-What she didn’t realise was that St George’s shared a boathouse with Civil Service Ladies RC, “And think I’d rowed twice at Civil Service before I realised and by then I’d actually joined them!”
+However.
+St George’s shared a boathouse with Civil Service Ladies RC, “And think I’d rowed twice at Civil Service before I realised I was at the wrong club and by then I’d actually joined them!”
 She was soon shown the basics by the club boatman, Bob Dowson, who was a highly effective talent spotter of the era.

 International rowing career

 With women’s events due to be included in the World Championships for the first time in 1974, the Amateur Rowing Association had decided to launch a women’s national squad, and had appointed Penny Chuter to run it.
-Visiting the club (one of the largest women’s clubs at the time) Lin had accidentally joined, not long after she’s won her novices at Lea Autumn regatta in September 1973.
-Penny explained that trials would be in pairs, a boat Lin had never been in at that point.
+Visiting Civil Service Ladies (one of the largest women’s clubs at the time) not long after Lin had won her novices at Lea Autumn regatta in September 1973, Penny explained that trials would be in pairs, a boat Lin had never been in at that point.
 “I said in a big loud voice, ‘Uh oh, that’s me out then, who’d row with me?,'” Lin remembers, “Because even though I was strong and fit, a pair boat is much harder to row than a big boat, and that was all I’d done.
 But then out of the blue a woman called Liz Monti said, ‘I will!'”
 Liz had already rowed for Australia but had dual nationality and had recently moved to the UK with her husband’s job, and despite Lin’s lack of rowing experience, had spotted her athleticism and felt this was more important than existing rowing technique which she was happy to nurture.

 Full details of her years racing at openweight can be read here: